Gavrisimo/gavrisimo.github.io/_posts/2011-06-28-photoshop-problem-with-text-tool.md

 categories:
   - Random
 ---
-Recently i had some problems with text tool in Photoshop and after 2-3 reinstalls and no luck in googling for solution, i finally managed to find some article that helped me!
+Recently I had some problems with text tool in Photoshop and after 2-3 reinstalls and no luck in googling for solution, I finally managed to find some article that helped me!

 So solution is this: